-A few fallen leaves and a little frost shouldn’t stop the serious competitor from getting out there and beating some fools into submission.
-Cold weather isn’t a hindrance to the world of sport, it merely adds an environmental obstacle into the mix that can turn the tide for anyone who knows how to use it to their advantage.
-Nearly everyone is familiar with the tired old sports of skiing, snowboarding, and hockey, and if you like those, then go and enjoy, but for the true frozen fighter and polar powerhouses among us, it might be time to try something a little bit different.
+However, A few fallen leaves and a little frost shouldn’t stop the serious competitor from getting out there and beating some fools into submission.
+Cold weather isn’t a hindrance to the world of sport.
+It merely adds an environmental obstacle into the mix that can turn the tide for anyone who knows how to use it to their advantage.
+Nearly everyone is familiar with the classic cold weather sports of skiing, snowboarding, and hockey, and if you like those, then go and enjoy.
+Still, for the true frozen fighter and polar powerhouses among us, it might be time to try something a little bit different.

 When you want a change of pace and are seeking a weird new way to work out those winter kinks, here’s an array of 17 strange sports that you do in the cold.
 Most require limited equipment and almost no training, just like all the best things in life.

 Please, be careful engaging in these activities, as they can all be mortally hazardous.

 Ballet is hard, and anyone who says otherwise has never tried to go en pointe through the entire Nutcracker Suite.
 Adding in poles, skis, and thermal gear creates a nearly impossible art form that’s part dance, part skiing, part acrobatics.
 Unlike in other cold weather sports, the best part about ski ballet is that there’s no loser.
 If you do it well, it’s gorgeous.
 If you do it poorly, it’s hilarious and will leave you giggling all the way to the emergency room for your wrenched groin.
 However, if you’re not built for regular ballet, then this may be more of a spectator sport.